🇫🇷

 ⛽ Fuel

 Mountain zones can have 60–80 km between stations.
 Fill up whenever you pass through a town of any size before entering the high sections.
-Do not rely on finding fuel in mountain villages.
+Rural stations often run automated-only after hours.

 🏕 Overnight